This Blog Has Been Medically Reviewed By Dr. Karbakhsch and Dr. Katafuchi

 MK Periodontics and Implants Can Help You Control Gum Disease

-If you live or work near Tacoma, Washington, Dr. Karbakhsch and Dr. Katafuchi are board-certified specialists in diagnosing and treating gum disease.
+If you live or work near Tacoma, Washington, our skilled and experienced periodontists specialize in diagnosing and treating gum disease.
 Request an appointment at MK Periodontics and Implants today.
 We will warmly welcome you, get to know you, and complete a thorough exam before explaining your treatment options for controlling gum disease.